Manzanita Lake Camping Cabins Overview

 Please note that the one-room cabin has a double bed that sleeps two, with a third person on the floor in a sleeping bag,

 Restrooms, showers, a laundromat and a camper store with souvenirs, food, camping supplies and fuel are located within a short walk from the cabins.
-Showers are quarter operated and cost $1.75 for three minutes.
-A timer will then buzz and you can add more quarters for additional time.
-A change machine that accepts one and five dollar bills is located in the laundromat attached to the Camper Store,
+Showers are $5.00 per person per day and are unlimited.
+You can purchase a shower code inside the Camper Store.

 Lassen Volcanic National Park is known for its volcanic history, as well as its diversity of plants and animals.
 It contains 300 active volcanic domes and many hydrothermal features, such as mud pots and steam vents.
 Lassen Peak is the southernmost active volcano in the Cascades and the second most recent volcano to erupt in the lower-48 of the United States before Mount St. Helens.